Parks & Facilities Update

 Highland Drive Park:

-A new parking lot will be constructed in the area surrounding the existing park shelter during the spring/summer of 2023.
+A new parking lot will be constructed in the area surrounding the existing park shelter during the summer/fall of 2023.
 The parking lot will replace the old playground, which was directly adjacent to the shelter - the playground will remain closed to the public for safety purposes until construction begins and all of the equipment is removed.
-A new playground will be constructed further along the paved trail in the park (the estimated completion date is the summer/fall of 2023).
+A new playground will be constructed further along the paved trail in the park (the estimated completion date is late fall of 2023).
 Click here to view the concept design for the new playground.

 Until construction is completed, the shelter will not be available to reserve/rent.
 However, the shelter will still be available to use at no cost on a first-come, first-served basis -- This means that the shelter bathrooms will NOT be unlocked and the shelter will remain open to the general public for use.
 The bathrooms located at the concession stand building will be unlocked and available for use during regular park hours.